How to buy the best microwave

 There are three types of microwave:

-- Cheapest type of microwave, and widely available
+- Cheapest type of microwave

 - Lots of models to choose from